 - Handwash or toss the inner steel pot in the dishwasher

-- Remove the sealing ring and wash it in the dishwasher to prevent it from absorbing colors or odors
+- Remove the sealing ring and steam rack and wash them in the top rack of the dishwasher to prevent it from absorbing colors or odors

 - Wash the inside and outside of the lid with warm soapy water

 - Finally, use a damp cloth to wipe any remaining dirt on the inside or outside of the cooker

 Below are the steps to follow in cleaning your Instant Pot thoroughly.

 The cooker base, also known as the housing unit, is the Instant Pot’s outside covering or exterior pot.
 This part isn’t dishwasher safe.

 The base holds the microprocessor and the cooking heating element inside.
 Therefore, you’ll need to unplug it for your safety and that of the appliance.